jtmorris/tweet-this/readme.txt

 exponentially.

-The problem is the standard way of having your content shared is so impersonal and difficult for your readers.
+The problem is the standard "share" methods are impersonal and difficult for your readers.
 Those share buttons at the bottom of your page?
 They don't send anything inspiring!
+Just a lifeless message and ugly link.
 What you need is Tweet This!

 Tweet This is the perfect tool for encouraging your readers to share.
 You get to write a short message.
 This message gets embedded into your post or page in an